Vehrik/FarOut/Characters/0-Introduction.md

 thinking and acting as them.

-In our modern times, you might've played a videogame where you play as a Character with a pre-existing history, personality and look, but there actions are directed by you through the use of some input device.
+In our modern times, you might've played a videogame where you play as a Character with a pre-existing history, personality and look, but their actions are directed by you through the use of some input device.
 Maybe without even realizing it, you suddenly "were" that Character!
 They had powers, abilities and character Traits that you didn't, but you acted as if you *were* them in order to accomplish some tasks provided to you by the game.
-This was a RPG, and many many games have at least some aspects of RPG's.
+This was a RPG, and many many games have at least some aspects of an RPG.

 If you haven't played a videogame, then you might've shared a story with those close to you where you imagined a Character (or several!) that had traits that made them interesting and unique.
-In a weird way, you were playing a role!
+In a weird way, you were playing a role.
 You were using your imagination to empathize with a Character that doesn't exist in order to figure out what THEY would do in a given situation given the character traits you supplied to them and the implied history of their reality.